cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-resource-queue.md

 ## Description

-Creates a new resource queue for Greenplum Database resource management.
+Creates a new resource queue for Cloudberry Database resource management.
 A resource queue must have either an `ACTIVE_STATEMENTS` or a `MAX_COST` value (or it can have both).
 Only a superuser can create a resource queue.

 Resource queues with an `ACTIVE_STATEMENTS` threshold set a maximum limit on the number of queries that can be run by roles assigned to that queue.
 It controls the number of active queries that are allowed to run at the same time.
 The value for `ACTIVE_STATEMENTS` should be an integer greater than 0.

 Resource queues with a `MAX_COST` threshold set a maximum limit on the total cost of queries that can be run by roles assigned to that queue.
 Cost is measured in the *estimated total cost* for the query as determined by the query planner (as shown in the `EXPLAIN` output for a query).
 Therefore, an administrator must be familiar with the queries typically run on the system in order to set an appropriate cost threshold for a queue.
 Cost is measured in units of disk page fetches; 1.0 equals one sequential disk page read.
 The value for `MAX_COST` is specified as a floating point number (for example 100.0) or can also be specified as an exponent (for example 1e+2).
 If a resource queue is limited based on a cost threshold, then the administrator can allow `COST_OVERCOMMIT=TRUE` (the default).
 This means that a query that exceeds the allowed cost threshold will be allowed to run but only when the system is idle.
 If `COST_OVERCOMMIT=FALSE` is specified, queries that exceed the cost limit will always be rejected and never allowed to run.
 Specifying a value for `MIN_COST` allows the administrator to define a cost for small queries that will be exempt from resource queueing.

 > **Note** GPORCA and the Postgres Planner utilize different query costing models and may compute different costs for the same query.
-The Greenplum Database resource queue resource management scheme neither differentiates nor aligns costs between GPORCA and the Postgres Planner; it uses the literal cost value returned from the optimizer to throttle queries.
+The Cloudberry Database resource queue resource management scheme neither differentiates nor aligns costs between GPORCA and the Postgres Planner; it uses the literal cost value returned from the optimizer to throttle queries.

 When resource queue-based resource management is active, use the `MEMORY_LIMIT` and `ACTIVE_STATEMENTS` limits for resource queues rather than configuring cost-based limits.
-Even when using GPORCA, Greenplum Database may fall back to using the Postgres Planner for certain queries, so using cost-based limits can lead to unexpected results.
+Even when using GPORCA, Cloudberry Database may fall back to using the Postgres Planner for certain queries, so using cost-based limits can lead to unexpected results.

 If a value is not defined for `ACTIVE_STATEMENTS` or `MAX_COST`, it is set to `-1` by default (meaning no limit).
 After defining a resource queue, you must assign roles to the queue using the [ALTER ROLE](/docs/sql-statements/sql-statement-alter-role.md) or [CREATE ROLE](/docs/sql-statements/sql-statement-create-role.md) command.